moscajs/aedes/README.md

 <a name="clientpresence"></a>
 ### client presence

-You can subscribe on the following $SYS topics to get client presence
+You can subscribe on the following `$SYS` topics to get client presence:

- - `$SYS/+/new/clients` - Will inform about new clients connections
+ - `$SYS/+/new/clients` - will inform about new clients connections
- - `$SYS/+/disconnect/clients` - Will inform about client disconnections
+ - `$SYS/+/disconnect/clients` - will inform about client disconnections.
-The payload will contain the clientId of the connected/disconnected client
+The payload will contain the `clientId` of the connected/disconnected client

 <a name="todo"></a>